johnwarden/deliberati/content/post/2021-09-08-distributed-bayesian-reasoning-math.md

 ### Conditional Independence

-Formula \eqref{eq:hypothetical-a} is only valid if we assume the meta-reasoner forms their belief about (𝐴) *the defendant is guilty* entirely based on their belief about (𝐵) *the defendant signed a confession*.
-So their belief in (𝐺) *the signature was forged* does not effect their belief in 𝐴 *directly*, but only *indirectly* through 𝐵. In other words 𝐴 is [**conditionally independent**](https://en.wikipedia.org/wiki/Conditional_independence) of $$G$$ given 𝐵. We discuss the justification for making these causal assumptions in the [Meta-Reasoner](/the-meta-reasoner/#the-causal-model-and-the-justified-opinion).
+Formula $\eqref{eq:hypothetical-a}$ is only valid if we assume the meta-reasoner forms their belief about (𝐴) *the defendant is guilty* entirely based on their belief about (𝐵) *the defendant signed a confession*.
+So their belief in (𝐺) *the signature was forged* does not effect their belief in 𝐴 *directly*, but only *indirectly* through 𝐵. In other words 𝐴 is [**conditionally independent**](https://en.wikipedia.org/wiki/Conditional_independence) of $G$ given 𝐵. We discuss the justification for making these causal assumptions in the [Meta-Reasoner](/the-meta-reasoner/#the-causal-model-and-the-justified-opinion).

 Unfortunately, we can't make the same sort of assumptions about (𝐶) *the defendant retracted her confession*. 𝐶 does not effect belief in 𝐴 only through 𝐵: learning that the defendant retracted her confession may make less of an impression on a user who never believed the defendant signed a confession in the first place.
 So the effect of accepting 𝐶 on a user's acceptance of 𝐴 depends on whether or not that user accepts 𝐵.